cangzeng/Quantum-Dimension-Field/README.md

 A.  Quantum Dimensional Field A; Dynamic Dimensional Fields in Quantum Topological Field Theory

-B.  Gravity is Not a Fundamental Force B; Discusstion of the Particularity of Graviton
+B.  Quantum Dimensional Field B: Braided Group Structure of Quantum Spacetime.

 C.  Gravity is Not a Fundamental Force C; Manifestations of Gravity and the Other Three Forces Inside Black Holes.